 Instructions to the Editor, please change the third last paragraph as shown:

-The A non-AP HE STA sets the Tx NSTS subfield to NSTS1, where NSTS is indicates the maximum number of space-time streams, NSTS, that the non-AP STA supports in transmission. and is set to NSTS – 1.
+The A non-AP HE STA sets the Tx NSTS subfield to NSTS - 1, where NSTS is indicates the maximum number of space-time streams, NSTS, that the non-AP STA supports in transmission. and is set to NSTS – 1.
 If the OM Control field is transmitted by an HE AP, then the Tx NSTS subfield is reserved.
 [25071]

 A non-AP HE STA sets the ER SU Disable subfield to 1 to indicate that 242-tone HE ER SU PPDU recep- tion is disabled and to 0 to indicate that 242-tone HE ER SU PPDU reception is enabled.
 If the OM Control field is transmitted by an HE AP, then the ER SU Disable subfield is reserved.